-Although members of the Simon family may own up to a 10% interest in our tenants, the Simon family does not currently own a sufficient interest to cause any of our tenants to become a related party tenant with the exception of one small tenant in Circle Center Mall in Indianapolis, Indiana.
-Income from a related party tenant does not qualify in satisfying our 75% income test or our 95% income test.
-As previously indicated, we will not lease property to any related party tenant unless we determine that the income from such tenant would not jeopardize our status as a REIT.
+Although members of the Simon family may own up to a 10% interest in the Operating Partnership's tenants, the Simon family does not currently own a sufficient interest to cause any of such tenants to become a related party tenant with the exception of one small tenant in Circle Center Mall in Indianapolis, Indiana.
+Income from a related party tenant does not qualify in satisfying the 75% income test or the 95% income test.
+As previously indicated, the Operating Partnership will not lease property to any related party tenant unless it determines that the income from such tenant would not jeopardize our status as a REIT.

-Although the Operating Partnership and other of our affiliates perform all development, construction and leasing services for, and operate and manage, wholly-owned properties directly without using an "independent contractor," we believe that, in almost all instances, the only services to be provided to lessees of these properties are those usually or customarily rendered in connection with the rental of space for occupancy only.
-To the extent any noncustomary services are provided, such services shall generally, but not necessarily in all cases, be performed by a taxable REIT subsidiary.
-In any event, we intend to limit the amounts we receive for noncustomary services that may constitute "impermissible tenant service income" from any one property to 1% or less of the total amount collected from such property during the taxable year.
+Although the Operating Partnership and other of our affiliates will perform all development, construction and leasing services for, and will operate and manage, wholly-owned properties directly without using an "independent contractor," we believe that, in almost all instances, the only services to be provided to lessees of these properties will be those usually or customarily rendered in connection with the rental of space for occupancy only.
+To the extent any non-customary services are provided, such services shall generally, but not necessarily in all cases, be performed by a taxable REIT subsidiary.
+In any event, we intend that the amounts we receive for non-customary services that may constitute "impermissible tenant service income" from any one property will not exceed 1% of the total amount collected from such property during the taxable year.

-A REIT is subject to a 100% excise tax on any rents it receives from tenants receiving services from the REIT's taxable REIT subsidiary to the extent such rents are above the amount that would be charged to tenants not receiving such services, unless:
+A REIT is subject to a 100% excise tax on any rents it receives from tenants receiving services from a taxable REIT subsidiary to the extent such rents are above the amount that would be charged to tenants not receiving such services, unless:

-- · the taxable REIT subsidiary provides a substantial amount of services to third parties at the same prices offered to tenants of the REIT; - · rents for comparable leased space at the REIT's property received from tenants not receiving such services and leasing at least 25% of the REIT's net leasable space are comparable to rents charged to tenants who receive services from the taxable REIT subsidiary and charges for such services are separately stated; or - · income from the taxable REIT subsidiary providing services to the REIT's tenants is at least 150% of the direct costs of providing the services.
+- the taxable REIT subsidiary provides a substantial amount of services to third parties at the same prices offered to tenants of the REIT; - rents for comparable leased space at the REIT's property received from tenants not receiving such services and leasing at least 25% of the REIT's net leasable space are comparable to rents charged to tenants who receive services from the taxable REIT subsidiary and charges for such services are separately stated; or - income from the taxable REIT subsidiary providing services to the REIT's tenants is at least 150% of the direct costs of providing the services.

 If we fail to satisfy one or both of the 75% or 95% gross income tests for any taxable year, we may nevertheless qualify as a REIT for the year if we are entitled to relief under certain provisions of the Internal Revenue Code.
-Generally, the relief provisions would apply to us if:
+Generally, we may avail ourselves of the relief provisions if:

-- · following our identification of the failure to meet these tests for any taxable year, we file a schedule with the IRS setting forth each item of our gross income for purposes of the 75% or 95% gross income tests for such taxable year in accordance with Treasury regulations to be issued; and - · Our failure to meet these tests was due to reasonable cause and not due to willful neglect.
+- following our identification of the failure to meet these tests for any taxable year, we file a schedule with the IRS setting forth each item of our gross income for purposes of the 75% or 95% gross income tests for such taxable year in accordance with Treasury Regulations to be issued; and - our failure to meet these tests was due to reasonable cause and not due to willful neglect.